gunrock/graphblast/README.md

 ## Copyright and Software License

-GraphBLASD is copyright under the Regents of the University of California, 2015–2019.
+GraphBLAST is copyright under the Regents of the University of California, 2015–2019.
 The library, examples, and all source code are released under [Apache 2.0](LICENSE.md).